shakkirmln/DDoSAuth/README.md

-# Enhanced layer of protection again DDoS attack
+# Enhanced layer of protection against DDoS attack

 This project is to build an Enhanced layer of security against DDoS attack using Face and Speech recognition built in React and Flask.